By Miguel Conde

 PV: I started this translation in an odd moment in my own life as a fiction writer.
 My second novel had been shortlisted for a big prize, which brought it some unexpected attention before it sank again, as novels tend to do, allowing me to resume my normal life, for which I was grateful and resentful at once.
 So sheltering for a while in the prose of a master, particularly one I felt had been unfairly overlooked in the international literary canon, seemed like the perfect remedy.
 Translating this book’s multiple ironic layers, knowing what incredible care Ramos took chiseling out each sentence—I felt that I was doing him and his legacy a service, but that the greatest benefit might be accruing to me.

 Translating him also led me toward a greater awareness of Brazilian literature more broadly.
-The first woman author to be awarded the Brazilian Academy of Letters’ Lifetime Achievement Award, Rachel de Queiroz, received it in 1957, but de Queiroz wasn’t allowed to become the Academy’s first female member until twenty years after that, as though the revered gentlemen of the Academy had less trouble acknowledging her work than her person.
+The Brazilian Academy of Letters didn’t admit their first female member, Rachel de Queiroz, until 1977, even though she had won their Machado de Assis award in recognition of a body of work 20 years earlier, as though the revered gentlemen of the Academy had less trouble acknowledging her work than her person.
 Graciliano Ramos himself confessed that, until he first read her, he didn’t believe a woman could actually write.
 He admired her first novel so much that, even despite seeing her name and picture, he thought it must be a front for a man.

 (Such prejudices haven’t been entirely effaced: recently, as I struggled to craft an inclusive syllabus for a class on Brazilian fiction in translation, a colleague directed me to Regina Dalcastagnè’s 2012 study showing that contemporary Brazilian writers are nearly 73% men and 93% white.)